 One thing you figure out quickly in Army Special Forces is that if you get a bigger rucksack, you will always find things to put in it: Whether those things need to be there or not.
 The same thing happens if you buy a bag to use as an Individual First Aid Kit (IFAK) before planning what you are going to pack in it.

 The best way to select an IFAK bag or any aid bag is to determine and plan the packing list first, then find a bag that will fit the items on your very thoughtfully selected packing list.

 To plan an IFAK, which by definition will be a small “personal” bag, you have to decide which injuries you are planning on managing and which you are not.
 It should be placed for easy access in an emergency and so where you store it is also important.

 Our IFAK plan is for managing immediately life-threatening injuries that can be handled with minimal equipment during an ongoing dangerous event.
 That is the mission statement in our TC2 course.
 Our IFAK packing list supports that mission statement.

 Based on WDMET data, which drove the entire concept of TCCC, we plan on providing life-saving interventions (LSIs) only.
 Bandaids don’t go in an IFAK: They go in a “Boo Boo kit”.
 You don’t want somebody pulling things out of your IFAK looking for a band-aid.
 For this reason, we sometimes refer to IFAKs as trauma kits to make the difference between the two clear.
+We also want to stage the IFAK where it is easy to access and at hand.
 Note: Crisis Medicine does not receive financial compensation for any recommendations regarding gear or equipment.

 Management of Life Saving Interventions: M-A-R-C-H